mccurdyc/www/content/post/2019-05-03-thoughts-on-glog.md

 neighbor executes an arbitrary binary, specified by the user e.g., `ls -al`.
 Therefore, neighbor cannot be prescriptive in it's output format e.g., a CSV file with the "results".
 But instead, the output is specified by the executed binary.
-The neighbor logs are the focal point for a user interacting with neighbor. neighbor also aims to not be restrictive e.g., only writing to a file, but rather flexible, in regards to the output format.
+The logs are the focal point for a user interacting with neighbor. neighbor also aims to not be restrictive e.g., only writing to a file, but rather flexible, in regards to the output format.
 If a user wants to write to a file, they can still do so by redirecting